-Unless otherwise instructed by a module co-ordinator, coursework is submitted electronically via the 'Turnitin' website.
-All submissions will be checked against the Turnitin database for plagiarism (see Academic Misconduct section on p.25).
+Unless otherwise instructed by a module co-ordinator, coursework is submitted electronically via Canvas in the assignments section of the relevant module.
+All submissions will be checked against the Turnitin database for plagiarism (see Academic Misconduct section on p.28).
+Full instructions for how to submit coursework are stated on the homepage of each Canvas module.